Back to Silas S. Brown's home page

 - However, the 20W 1100lm "Pro-Elec" spiral we bought had very poor lumen maintenance: it dropped to about 400 lumens within 22 months.

 Beware that not all 20-23W spiral CFLs are physically as short as the most compact ones---if in doubt, it might be necessary to measure, which is awkward if it's online and dimensions are not supplied.
-Trying to judge from a photograph (using "rules of thumb" like "the metal connector should take at least 1/5 of the total height" for A60) can lead to errors of 1cm+, and some sellers re-use photographs of other similar-looking bulbs without noting the size difference.
+Trying to judge from a photograph (using general guidelines like "the metal connector should take at least 1/5 of the total height" for A60) can lead to errors of 1cm+, and some sellers re-use photographs of other similar-looking bulbs without noting the size difference.

 Replacing an 11W "straight" CFL with a 20-23W "twisted" one should increase the light output by a factor of about 1.7 (more when the bulb is new).
 1100 lumens is "old 75W", which should end up being a little brighter than "old 60W" after the 20% drop (assuming these lumen figures account for tube occlusion)---although the results could be worse if you happen to have chosen a model with poor lumen maintenance.